openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-4/03-troubleshooting-distributed-applications.md

 ``cat ~/assets/exercise-03/Dockerfile``{{execute}}

 Troubleshoot the problem in a programatic way.
-Notice some pods have files which contian numbers that are lower than 7, this means the pod will return a bad response:
+Notice some pods have files which contain numbers that are lower than 7, this means the pod will return a bad response:

 ``for i in $(oc get pods | grep goodbad | grep -v build | awk '{print $1}'); do oc exec -t $i -- cat /var/www/html/goodbad.txt; done``{{execute}}